t-tang-rfc/ohmypwsh/README.txt

 It is a collection of scripts and functions that I use in my daily work.

 It is inspired by [Oh My Zsh](https://ohmyz.sh).

+=== Guideline for contribution

+1. Fork the repository
+2. Create your feature or bugfix branch from the `develop` branch
+3. Make pull request to the `develop` branch